 - 2 teaspoons chili powder

-- 30 ounces white beans Great Northern or pinto beans
+- 15 ounces white beans Great Northern or pinto beans, rinsed and drained

 - Heat olive oil in a large Dutch oven, over medium heat.

 - Dry short ribs with paper towels, making sure they are very dry.
-Season lightly with fine sea salt and freshly ground black pepper.
+Season lightly with Kosher salt and freshly ground black pepper.

 - Add onions, celery and carrots to Dutch oven and allow them to soften, approximately 1 to 2 minutes.
 If bottom is dry, add an additional 1 tablespoon olive oil to prevent sticking.

-- Add diced green chilies, chili powder, beans and broth to the mixture and allow to simmer covered for 30 minutes.
+- Add diced green chilies, chili powder, beans, tomatoes and broth to the mixture and add back the short ribs.
+Allow to simmer on the lowest heat possible, covered for 30-40 minutes stirring occasionally.